-The department has now finalised the flood-prone land package, which provides advice to councils on considering flooding in land-use planning.
+The package provides advice to councils on considering flooding in land-use planning and includes:

-We are also asking councils to submit their interest to incorporate the optional standard instrument ‘special flood considerations’ clause to apply to their LEP.
-A separate SEPP amendment will be undertaken by the department for those councils that choose to opt into the ‘special flood considerations’ clause.
+The department has asked councils to submit their interest to incorporate the optional standard instrument ‘special flood considerations’ clause to apply to their LEP.

 If you have any queries, you can contact a Specialist Planning Officer - Floodplain Management at email@example.com.